Financial-Times/methode-image-model-mapper/README.markdown

 # Methode Image Model Mapper
-This is a web application which listens to the NativeCmsPublicationEvents Kafka topic for publishing events coming from Methode and process ony the messages containing an image.
+This is a web application which listens to the NativeCmsPublicationEvents Kafka topic for publishing events coming from Methode and process only the messages containing an image.
 It extracts the image metadata, creates a message with this information and writes it to the CmsPublicationEvents topic.

 ## Introduction